marek-miller/quest-bind/README.md

 On failure, QuEST throws exceptions via user-configurable global [`invalidQuESTInputError()`](https://quest-kit.github.io/QuEST/group__debug.html#ga51a64b05d31ef9bcf6a63ce26c0092db).
 By default, this function prints an error message and aborts, which is problematic in a large distributed setup.

-We opt for catching all exceptions and putting them in `Result<_.
-QuestError>`.
+We opt for catching all exceptions early.
 The exception handler is locked during an API call.
 This means that calling QuEST functions is synchronous and should be thread-safe, but comes at the expense of being able to run only one QuEST API call at the time.
-Bear in mind, though, that each QuEST function still executes with maximal available parallelism enabled by default.
+Bear in mind, though, that each QuEST function retains access to all parallel computation resources available in the system.

 ## Releases